vishvAsa/jyotiSham/content/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/05_INSCRIPTIONAL_RECORDS_ABOUT_CALENDAR.md

 (Rājfiah Sri Virapuruṣadattasya sainvatsare

 ṣaṣthe 6 rarṣāpakṣe ṣaṣthe 6 divase daśame 10.
 On the sixth year of King Sri Virapuruṣadatta on 'the 6th pakṣa of the varṣā season, on the tenth day.
-The sixth of varṣā pakṣa is month of Aśvina, second or light half (śukla pakṣa). - It is obvious from the above inscriptional evidences, that continuous era-recording was not used by Indian dynasts up to the time of the Satavahanas, and no ancient books, not even the Mahabhārata mentions an era.
+The sixth of varṣā pakṣa is month of Aśvina, second or light half (śukla pakṣa). - It is obvious from the above inscriptional evidences, that continuous era-recording was not used by Indian dynasts up to the time of the śātavāhanas, and no ancient books, not even the Mahabhārata mentions an era.

-As no era is mentioned, it has been difficult to work out a chronology of the early Indian dynasts including the Satavahanas.
+As no era is mentioned, it has been difficult to work out a chronology of the early Indian dynasts including the śātavāhanas.

 Table 14.
 Table of Inscriptions of Sāta vāhana Kings,